 When you establish an irrevocable trust, the assets that you place in it no longer legally belong to you.
 An irrevocable trust typically cannot be revoked or amended without a court order or the consent of all beneficiaries.
 In exchange for giving up control over trust assets, the Internal Revenue Service offers certain tax benefits that are unavailable to revocable trusts.

-An irrevocable trust is taxed as a legally independent entity and in much the same way as an individual taxpayer in terms of income tax rates and available deductions.
+An irrevocable trust is taxed as a legally independent entity, in much the same way as an individual taxpayer is taxed in terms of income tax rates and available deductions.
 Contributing income-earning property to an irrevocable trust means that the IRS will treat the resulting income as trust income, not your income.
-This could put you into a lower tax bracket even if the trust is taxed at the lowest income tax rate.
+This could put you into a lower tax bracket, even if the trust is taxed at the lowest income tax rate.

 Irrevocable Life Insurance Trusts